arunramasayam/Fitpeo-Automation/README.md

 Right-click on the imported project → Configure → Convert to Maven Project.

 Run the Tests:

 Navigate to /src/test/java/runners/.
 Right-click on CucumberTestRunner.java → Run As → TestNG Test.

+# Steps to Import and Run the Project in Intellij:

+Import the project:

+Right